LSZ2001/forecasting_guides_dynamic_decisions/README.md

 # forecasting_guides_dynamic_decisions
- Code for the manuscript "Probablistic forecasting guides dynamic decisions".
+ Code for the manuscript "Probabilistic forecasting guides dynamic decisions".
 The authors are Shuze Liu, Yang Xiang, and Samuel J. Gershman.

 - **Bold** words are .py, .ipynb, and .sh filenames.
 - *Italicized* words are .csv and .pickle filenames or directory folder names.